Summer's Most Popular Music Festivals main image

 Austin, Texas

-South by Southwest is the granddaddy of all music festivals, having an economic impact of well over $200 million dollars for the city of Austin.
+South by Southwest is the granddaddy of all music festivals (founded in 1987), having an economic impact of well over $200 million for Austin.
 It has branched out from being strictly music into film and tech conventions, as well.
-SXSW is well-known for being the place to find up-and-coming acts, but in recent years larger and larger well-known artists have begun putting on bigger shows.
+SXSW is well-known for being the place to find up-and-coming acts, but in recent years, more well-known artists have begun putting on bigger shows.
 There really is something for everyone, and the festival has helped to contribute to the city's motto of "Keep Austin Weird."

 (image via Flickr)